-8 Based on extensive external and stakeholder input, the NNI agencies have specified the 9 objectives that follow.
-To the extent possible, these are specific and measurable, with targeted 10 time frames of three to five years unless otherwise indicated.
-Although not all member agencies 11 are responsible for fulfilling all objectives, the NSET Subcommittee has identified objectives that 12 are supported by the relevant agencies and are ambitious yet realistic.
-The Subcommittee has 13 attempted to recognize available resources and functional limits while also being far-sighted in 14 terms of focusing on objectives that will accelerate innovation and progress toward achieving 15 the NNI goals.
-NNI agencies also independently continue to contribute to the achievement of all 16 four goals through a number of their own activities, which are reported on an annual basis in the 17 NNI Supplement to the President's Budget.16 18 The actions and associated resources required to implement the goals of this plan will need to 19 be prioritized in the context of other U.S. Government priorities.
-This document is not intended
+Based on extensive input from internal and external stakeholders, the NNI agencies have specified the objectives that follow.
+To the extent possible, these are specific and measurable, with targeted time frames of three to five years unless otherwise indicated.
+Although not all member agencies are responsible for fulfilling all objectives, the Nanoscale, Science, Engineering, and Technology (NSET) Subcommittee has identified objectives that are supported by the relevant agencies and that are ambitious yet realistic.
+The Subcommittee has attempted to recognize available resources and functional limits while also being far-sighted in terms of focusing on objectives that will accelerate innovation and progress toward achieving the NNI goals.
+NNI agencies also independently continue to contribute to the achievement of all four goals through a number of their own activities, which are reported on an annual basis in the NNI Supplement to the President's Budget.

-- 20 as an inherent justification to seek increased budgetary authority; the goals and objectives may - 21 be achieved through reprioritization and reallocation of existing resources.
-It is expected that - 22 agencies will consider this document in their internal prioritization and planning processes.
+The actions and associated resources required to implement the goals of this plan will need to be pursued in the context of other U.S. Government priorities.
+This document is not intended as an inherent justification to seek increased budgetary authority; the goals and objectives may be achieved through reprioritization and reallocation of existing resources.
+It is expected that agencies will consider this document in their internal prioritization and planning processes.

-23 Goal 1: Advance a world-class nanotechnology research and development program.
+Goal 1: Advance a world-class nanotechnology research and development program.

-NNI agencies continue to expand the boundaries of knowledge and develop technologies through comprehensive and focused R&D. The overarching objective of Goal 1 is to advance nanoscience and nanotechnology through the implementation of the objectives described below.
-Progress in R&D will depend upon the availability of a skilled workforce, infrastructure, and tools (Goal 3) and will lay the foundation for responsible incorporation of nanotechnology into commercial products (Goal 2 and Goal 4).
+NNI agencies continue to expand the boundaries of knowledge and develop technologies through comprehensive and focused R&D. The overarching aim of Goal 1 is to advance nanoscience and nanotechnology through the implementation of the objectives described below.
+Progress in R&D will depend upon the availability of a skilled workforce, infrastructure, and tools (Goal 3) and will lay the foundation for responsible incorporation of nanotechnology into commercial products (Goals 2 and 4).

-31 1.1.
-Support R&D that extends the frontiers of nanotechnology and strengthens the 32 intersections of scientific disciplines.
+1.1.
+Support R&D that extends the frontiers of nanotechnology and strengthens the intersections of scientific disciplines.